coderdojo-japan/coderdojo.jp/db/docs/charter_en.md

 All Dojos are independent, autonomous, community groups set up to inspire young people to learn code.
 All Dojos have different styles of operating but they all hold the same ethos.

 - - We commit to inspiring and supporting young people to learn how to create technology
-- - We commit to inspiring and supporting young people to learn how to create technology
 - - We commit to the highest possible standards of child protection in our jurisdiction
 - - We commit to not charging children attending nor their parents
 - - We commit to encourage parent participation within our Dojo